-All stakeholders (whether they attended the workshop or not) were given a two-week window to provide feedback forms provided, to ensure equal feedback opportunities where possible.
+All stakeholders (whether they attended the workshop or not) were given a two-week window to provide feedback via the feedback forms provided, to ensure equal feedback opportunities where possible.
 Copies of the feedback forms are included in Appendix B.